 Cleanup begins in wake of severe storms that kill 5 in South

-Cleanup begins in wake of severe storms that kill 5 in South - WAFF-TV: News, Weather and Sports for Huntsville, AL .
+Cleanup begins in wake of severe storms that kill 5 in South - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen .
 Emergency crews gather at the scene after a storm ripped through a mobile home killing several people in Rehobeth, Ala., Monday, Jan.
 2, 2017.

 Comments